MileHacker Logo

 • Visa Application:

 If your nationality requires a visa in advance, begin the process for applying immediately.
-This may take several weeks or months.
+This could require several weeks or months.

 • Flight & Accommodation Research: